 A proposal is under consideration in New Delhi to tax activities conducted over international private leased connections (IPLCs) that carry most of India's voice and data traffic to and from the outside world.
 There is also a proposal to replace state-to-state customs duties (octroi) with a national value added tax.
 Both those tax proposals could be combined into a single scheme.

 U.S. IT brokerage firms, their U.S. clients and domestic Indian IT operations will be largely untouched by the September 28 tax scheme.
-But the traditional offshore migration path of outsourcing Latest News about Outsourcing to an offshore location first -- before setting up captive operations there -- has been disrupted in India until economic reforms reduce the role of the Indian government in the economy and consequently reduce that nation's revenue requirements.
+But the traditional offshore migration path of outsourcing to an offshore location first -- before setting up captive operations there -- has been disrupted in India until economic reforms reduce the role of the Indian government in the economy and consequently reduce that nation's revenue requirements.

 For Westerners with long-standing personal ties to India, that country's September 28 tax scheme could have both personal and financial consequences.
 For new Indian workers who hoped for a position with a Western firm based in India, that country's revenue policy will alter careers, lifestyles and futures.
 Westerners can pack up and look for other another country to set up operations.
 However, what country?